 Solve problems at your own pace initially, as you become more comfortable gradually build up to working under timed conditions.

-6. Develop a Game plan and time management strategy
+6. Develop a Attack plan and time management strategy

 Improving your accuracy in section 3 (i.e the number of questions you answer correctly) is not only dependent on what you need to know to answer questions correctly.
 A good amount of preparation should be spent on thinking about strategy.
 Given the 90 seconds you have to answer each question, how can you increase the chance of selecting the correct answer?